vitiral/trfl/README.md

      |U...U.UUUU...UUUU...UUUUUUUUUU...UUUUUU..UUUUUU.UU             |
      |---------------------------------------------------------------|

    GC has erased data and WH has wrapped around.
+The cycle count increases.
 GC continues to send used data to the WH and erase blocks.
 There is no memory fragmentation because any still used data is continuously re-packed by the write head on each cycle.

          WH <------- GC
      |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |   |